Separation, divorce, dissolution of civil partnership and civil annulment

 You can elect to be treated as married or in a civil partnership for tax purposes in the year you:

-This is set out in the next page, Electing for married or civil partnership treatment.
+This is outlined in the next page, Electing for married or civil partnership treatment.

 Where you do not choose to remain treated as married or in a civil partnership for tax purposes, special rules apply.
-These are set out below.
-Your tax in the year you seperate will depend on how you were taxed when you were married or in a civil partnership.
+These are referred to below.
+Your tax in the year you separate will depend on how you were taxed when you were married or in a civil partnership.

-See the Marriage and civil partnerships section for more information on how married couples and civil partners are taxed.
+Please see the Marriage and civil partnerships section for further information on how married couples and civil partners are taxed.

 Joint assessment